 Edmonton (Alberta’s capital) features an attractive riverside valley park, complete with trails and wildlife.

-British Columbia is crossed through by the Rockies, with Alberta on to the west, Yukon to the north, Northwest Territories to the northeast, the United States to the south, and the Pacific Ocean on the east.
+British Columbia is crossed through by the Rockies, with Alberta on to the east, Yukon to the north, Northwest Territories to the northeast, the United States to the south, and the Pacific Ocean on the west.

 The second most populated area in the province of British Columbia is Vancouver Island.
 On the southern tip, you’ll find the provincial capital of Victoria – complete with British colonial architecture and a well-preserved Chinatown.